-The raw score means, standard deviations, ranges, internal consistency reliabilities (Cronbach's alpha), and standard errors of measurement for each form of the SJT are summarised in Table 8Table.
+The mean and standard deviation of the raw score, internal consistency reliabilities and SEM for each form of the SJT are summarised in Table 8.
 The test statistics are computed based on all candidates who took the SJT.
-The maximum number of available score points varies across the forms (241 on Form 1; 236 on Form 2; 242 on Form 3) and therefore the best way to compare the raw score is to compare the mean raw score as a percentage of the maximum available score.
-Raw score reliabilities for the three SJT forms ranged from 0.80 to 0.86.
-The SEM was based on the raw score metric and ranged from 7.79 to 7.87.
+The maximum number of available score points varies across the forms (243 on Form 1 and Form 2, 242 on Form 3) and therefore the best way to compare the raw score is to compare the mean raw score as a percentage of the maximum available score.
+Raw score reliabilities for the three SJT forms ranged from 0.82 to 0.85.
+The reliabilities for all SJT forms are good and comparable to 2015.
+The SEM was based on the raw score metric and ranged from 8.69 to 9.13.